sensei-hacker/inavwiki/GPS--and-Compass-setup.md

  * Calibrate your compass according to [compass calibration](https://github.com/iNavFlight/inav/wiki/Sensor-calibration#compass-calibration)

-Note to change magnetic declination manually on F3 or newer board you have to turn off automatic function. `set inav_auto_mag_decl = OFF`.
+Note to change magnetic declination manually on F3 or later board you have to turn off automatic function. `set inav_auto_mag_decl = OFF`.

 ## NEO-M8N PixHawk GPS Unit / BN-880

 A readily available GPS unit is the "NEO-M8N" unit that is available from eBay, Amazon, Banggood & so on...

-They are cheap and because they use the Russian satellite network called GLONASS, obtaining a GPS fix is quicker and you can be flying around with anywhere between 9 to 20 satellites.
+They are cheap and use multiple satellite networks in addition to GPS (GLONASS, Galileo) so obtaining a GPS fix is quicker and you can be flying around with anywhere between 15 to 30 satellites.

 Also as a bonus with such units they have a magnetometer (a compass) on the underside of the board too!